- Why Us

 Paper-based CRFs have been standard practice in clinical investigation for decades, but medical device companies in recent years are increasingly choosing to digitize the data collection process with a new kind of CRF: electronic Case Report Form (eCRF).

-In this essential guide, we’ll cover all the basics about eCRFs for medical device companies.
+In this essential guide, we’ll cover all the basics about eCRFs in clinical trials for medical device companies.
 You’ll learn what they are, how to design an effective eCRF, and the benefits of choosing eCRF instead of paper-based CRF for your next study.

-An eCRF is the digital version of a paper-based case report form - it’s a digital questionnaire completed by researchers to collect and report data from participating patients in a clinical trial.
+An eCRF (electronic case report form) is the digital version of a paper-based case report form - it’s a digital questionnaire completed by researchers to collect and report data from participating patients in a clinical trial.

 While paper CRFs require physical storage, security, and transportation, collecting clinical data in a digital format with an eCRF means that the data can be securely uploaded to the cloud and shared with other stakeholders in near-real time.

 As a result, switching from paper-based data collection to eCRF can help medical device companies execute clinical studies in less time, with less risk, and at a lower cost.

 eCRF and Electronic Data Capture (EDC) are semantically similar terms that relate to data collection in clinical studies, which explains why certain sources are using these terms interchangeably.

 Still, eCRF and EDC are not the same thing and clinical study managers should understand the difference between them.

 We’ve already defined eCRFs above as the digital version of a case report form that researchers will complete during a clinical trial.